Volunteering with Denver Community Fridges

 Becoming a Volunteer

 If you are interested in becoming a volunteer and are ready to attend one of our upcoming volunteer onboarding sessions, please fill out the Volunteer Interest form linked below.
-This form will ask you questions about you, your skills, how you would like to volunteer with us, and your availability.
-At the end of the form, you will provide your email address and be asked to create a new password.
-After you complete the form, you can then log into VicNet using the email and password you created on the form.
+At the end of the form, you will be asked to create a new password for our volunteer scheduling system, VicNet.
+You will also have the opportunity to sign up for an upcoming onboarding session directly on this form.
+If you don’t select an onboarding session now, you can then log into VicNet using the email and password you created on the form and sign up later.
 Please see the Volunteer Portal Resources drop down for more information on signing up for an onboarding and navigating VicNet.

 Volunteer Platform: VicNet